ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 > - `inject-left = _↑ˡ_`
 > - ...

-Sure, I recall that we had troubles with different versions of the standard library, so we just replicated some of the functions.
+Sure, I recall that we had troubles when collaborators used different versions of the standard library, so we just replicated some of the functions.
 We can clean fix the library version and do a little cleanup.